-While Runtime Broker is a legitimate Windows process, it has acquired the reputation of causing high RAM and CPU Usage.
-You can find below the steps to Fix High CPU Usage by Runtime Broker in Windows 10.
+While Runtime Broker is a legitimate Windows process, it has acquired the reputation of causing high CPU Usage.

 Runtime Broker (RuntimeBroker.exe) is an executable file located in System32 Folder on computers running Windows operating system.

-The main task of Runtime Broker is to make sure that applications running on the computer have the required permissions to run on the system.
+The main task of Runtime Broker is to make sure that applications running on the computer have the permission to run on the system.

 Hence, Runtime Broker can also be described as security broker or middleman between Applications and the Hardware on a Windows computer.